 - NSI-like interface planned

 - Partially working now

-- Timers/Bandwidth aren't yet implemented

-- Come see our demo at GLIF!
+- Bandwidth restriction is not implemented.

 - With inter-network NSI integration in the future

 - SDX rules based on DNS

 - Based on NetAssay

 - match(domain='example.com')

 - Any suggestions?

+- SDX-based rules and rules outside of SDX functionality